Herbalist Naturopath: The Benefits of Natural Medicine

 Licensure and Regulations

-After completing my education at an accredited naturopathic medical school, I had to pass the Naturopathic Physicians Licensing Exam (NPLEX) in order to become licensed.
+After completing my education at an accredited naturopathic medical school, I had to pass the Naturopathic Physicians Licensing Exam (NPLEX) to become licensed.
 This exam covers basic sciences, diagnostic and therapeutic subjects, and clinical sciences.

 In addition to passing the NPLEX, I also had to meet the licensing requirements of the state or province where I wanted to practice.

-These requirements vary by jurisdiction, but typically include completing a certain number of continuing education credits each year and adhering to certain regulations and standards of practice.
+These requirements vary by jurisdiction but typically include completing a certain number of continuing education credits each year and adhering to certain regulations and standards of practice.

 Continuing Education